 It’s never easy to deal with a drug or alcohol addiction.
 But if you’re at the point where you’re ready to seek professional help, your next challenge is choosing the right drug rehab.
 With so many treatment options out there, it can be tough to know where to start.
 Here are a few things to keep in mind that will help you choose the best drug rehab for your loved one.

 If you are struggling with addiction, it can be helpful to get away from any negative influences in your current environment.
 However, it’s also important to make sure the rehab facility is located somewhere that’s convenient for your friends and family to visit.
 After all, you’ll want to be able to receive support during your time in treatment.
 You will want to weigh the pros and cons of different locations with your friends, family, and other treatment providers that you’re already seeing.

 At Icarus, our facilities are conveniently located (at various levels of care) to the following cities and regions in Nevada:

 Next, take a look at the treatment options and treatment methods offered by the rehab facility.
 Every person is different, and that means every addiction is different too.
 So it’s important to find a drug rehab that offers an addiction treatment plan that’s tailored to your specific needs.
 Make sure to ask about things like detoxification, individual and group counseling, support groups, and aftercare planning.

 Finally, consider the cost of a drug treatment center.
 Addiction treatment can be expensive, but it’s important to remember that it’s an investment in your future.
 That being said, there are plenty of quality rehab facilities out there that are covered by insurance.
-Others that don’t take insurance may be willing to offer sliding scales or a payment plan, so don’t rule out a particular facility just because of the cost of treatment.
+Even rehabs who accept insurance may be willing to offer sliding scales or a payment plan, so don’t rule out a particular facility just because of the cost of treatment.
 Speak with someone from the facility about all of your options.